Inca Ollantaytambo Inca Site

 HISTORY OF OLLANTAYTAMBO

-When the Spanish arrived in Peru in the 16th century, Ollantaytambo was one of the last Inca strongholds to fall to the conquistadors.
+When the Spanish arrived in Peru in the 16th century, Ollantaytambo was among the last Inca strongholds to fall to the conquistadors.
 In 1536, the Inca leader Manco Inca launched a rebellion against the Spanish, and Ollantaytambo was a key site of resistance.
 Although the Incas were eventually defeated, the town remained an important center of agriculture and textiles during the colonial period.

 Today, Ollantaytambo is a popular tourist destination and a testament to the ingenuity and skill of the Inca civilization.
 Visitors can explore the town’s narrow streets, marvel at the impressive stone structures of the Inca ruins, and learn about the history and culture of this fascinating region of Peru.